Predicting Crystal Structures and Ionic Conductivities in Li$_{3}$YCl$_{6-x}$Br$_{x}$ Halide Solid Electrolytes Using a

-The remaining volume overestimation relative to experiments arises from both the lower crystallinity of experimental samples (compared to ideal simulated crystals) and the known tendency of the PBE functional (used to produce the training data) to overestimate lattice parameters~\cite{lejaeghere_reproducibility_2016}.
-Applying a moderate external pressure of 10\,kbar during the \gls{md} simulation brings simulated volumes closer to experiment.
-In subsequent analyses, we perform Li-ion transport simulations in the $NVT$ ensemble using two initial configurations: (1) cells equilibrated at 1\,bar $-$ representing unconstrained predictive modeling $-$ and (2) cells equilibrated at 10\,kbar $-$ yielding volumes closer to experiment and thus more realistic ionic conductivities.
+The remaining $5-10\%$ volume overestimation relative to experiment is expected and can be attributed to two main factors.
+First, simulated structures correspond to ideal, fully crystalline cells, whereas experimental samples often exhibit lower crystallinity, defects, or microstrain that reduce the measured average volume.
+Second, the underlying PBE(+U) functional used to generate the training data is known to systematically overestimate equilibrium volumes~\cite{lejaeghere_reproducibility_2016}.
+Consistent with this interpretation, applying a moderate external pressure of 10\,kbar during \gls{md} simulations brings the predicted volumes into closer agreement with experiment.
+In subsequent transport analyses, we therefore consider Li-ion dynamics in the $NVT$ ensemble starting from two equilibrated configurations: (1) cells relaxed at 1\,bar $-$ representing fully predictive simulations at the DFT-consistent volume $-$ and (2) cells relaxed at 10\,kbar $-$ yielding volumes closer to experiment and thus more realistic ionic conductivities.